Schmylvester/DodgeBall/README.md

 # DodgeBall
-It is a grid based dodge ball game
+It is a dodge ball game